 Lily was born in Mexico City.
 As an emerging artist, she has focused her work on photography, and recently she is exploring different media for self-expression and promotion of Mental Health Awareness.
 Currently, Lily is part of the Creative Arts Therapies Masters program from Concordia University where she is preparing to become an Art Therapist as a candidate to graduate in the Fall of 2021.

 Lily is also a research enthusiast.
 She obtained her Bachelor’s degree with Honours from UNAM as a Psychologist (2014) and holds a Master’s of Science in Music, Mind and Brain from Goldsmiths University of London (2015), where she was part of the interdisciplinary audio-motor research group.
 Lily completed her graduate studies as a fellow of the National Council for Science and Technology from Mexico (CONACyT).

 She has worked and volunteered in cultural management and curatorial projects.
 Her inclination to the arts has kept her close to the world of photography, actively participating in university competitions since 2010.
 In 2012, her photography "El de Bigotes" was selected to be part of the first book of the Mega Ofrendas.
-She has also been invited to participate in national collective exhibitions (Faculty of Psychology, 2011, Proyecto Cultural Talamuro, 2014, Galería 124, 2015 and Galería Oscar Román, 2017) and international exhibitions (Square Gallery London, 2016, The Vaults London, 2017 and Visual Voice Gallery Montreal, 2019).
+She has also been invited to participate in national (Mexico) collective exhibitions (Faculty of Psychology, 2011, Proyecto Cultural Talamuro, 2014, Galería 124, 2015 and Galería Oscar Román, 2017) and international exhibitions (Square Gallery London, 2016, The Vaults London, 2017 and Visual Voice Gallery Montreal, 2019).